 EA Technology’s Partial Discharge (PD) surveys are available worldwide, using our market-leading instruments.
-They are conducted by qualified personnel, who are expert at analyzing the results to provide you with valuable reports on the condition of your assets.
-Our experts will provide you with an easy to understand, ‘traffic light’ status report which contains clear recommendations for managing your power assets based on their condition.
+They are conducted by qualified personnel, who are expert at analysing the results to provide you with valuable reports on the condition of your assets.
+Our experts will provide you with an easy to understand, ‘traffic light’ status report which contains clear recommendations and guidance for managing your power assets based on their condition.

 Put simply: Because 85% of disruptive substation failures are PD related.
 Once you have PD present, it will always increase and if left will inevitably cause a failure which may be sudden and catastrophic.
 PD is the most reliable indicator of the condition of insulation within live assets.

 Using instruments manufactured by EA Technology, we can detect partial discharge activity via the emissions of ultrasound, TEV and/or RF associated with the phenomena.
-This service provides a snapshot of an asset’s condition at a point in time, and has been used to reduce catastrophic failures and network outages by customers all over the world for more than 20 years.
-Our technical staff go on site and complete the survey on the desired part of your network.
-Upon completion they will provide a detailed written report of the results, the conclusions that can be drawn and our recommendations on how to address issues or manage the assets.
+This service provides a snapshot of an asset’s condition at a point in time, and has been used to great effect in reducing catastrophic failures and network outages by customers all over the world for more than 30 years.
+Our technical staff attend site and complete the survey on the desired part of your network.
+Later they will provide a detailed written report of the results, the conclusions that can be drawn and our recommendations on how to address issues or manage the assets.